Stripe Makassar Community

 The code is technical.
 The problem is commercial.

-SEA Builders Series goes into implementation details, but the goal is simple: help builders design products that can charge, fulfill, recover, and scale more safely.
+Help builders design products that can charge, fulfill, recover, and scale more safely.
 Credits, webhooks, refunds, and async jobs are not only backend details.
 They affect user trust, pricing flexibility, revenue reporting, and support load.

 Developers will get concrete implementation patterns for credits, webhooks, idempotency, async jobs, and settlement.